What Is The Problem Of Induction

 Understanding the difference between deductive and inductive reasoning is crucial to understanding the problem of induction.

 • Deductive Reasoning: Starts with general premises and moves to specific conclusions.
 If the premises are true, the conclusion must also be true.
 For example: All men are mortal.
 Socrates is a man.
-Therefore, Socrates is mortal.
+Which means, Socrates is mortal.

 • Inductive Reasoning: Starts with specific observations and moves to general conclusions.
 The conclusion is likely, but not guaranteed, to be true.
 For example: Every swan I have ever seen is white.
-Therefore, all swans are white.
+Because of this, all swans are white.

 The Implications of the Problem